-1. What is LIFE+?
+1.1 What is LIFE+?

 LIFE+ is the European financial instrument for the environment, for the period from 1 January 2007 until 31 December 2013.
-The legal basis for LIFE+ is the Regulation (EC) No 614/2007 of the European Parliament and of the Council of 23 May 2007, published in the Official Journal of the European Union L149 of 9 June 2007.
+The legal basis for LIFE+ is the Regulation (EC) No 614/2007 of the European Parliament and of the Council of 23 May 2007.

-LIFE+ covers both the operational expenditure of DG Environment and the cofinancing of projects.
+LIFE+ covers both the operational expenditure of the Directorate-General Environment of the European Commission and the co-financing of projects.
 According to Article 6 of the LIFE+ Regulation, at least 78 % of the LIFE+ budgetary resources must be used for project action grants (= LIFE+ projects).

 During the period 2007-13, the European Commission will launch one call for LIFE+ project proposals per year.
-The amount available for co-financing projects under the second call of LIFE+ proposals in 2008 has been set at EUR 207.500.000.
-Under this second call (LIFE+ 2008), the deadline for beneficiaries to submit their proposals to the national authorities is the 21st November 2008.
-National authorities must then forward all proposals to the European Commission to be received, at the latest, by the deadline of 5 January 2009, 17 h 00.
+The amount available for co-financing projects under the 2011 LIFE+ call for proposals has been set at EUR 267.431.506.

-These guidelines for applicants only apply to this second call for LIFE+ project proposals ("LIFE+ 2008").
+These guidelines for applicants only apply to this fifth call for LIFE+ project proposals ("LIFE+ 2011").